 Concentrations in musicology require a written thesis and public lecture.
 Students must pass written comprehensive examinations in theory, history, and the major area.
 All MM students must pass an oral examination.
 For musicology students, the oral examination will be a defense of the thesis.

-All courses of graduate music study must meet the general requirements of the Graduate School as given in the Admission Criteria section of the graduate catalog
+All courses of graduate music study must meet the general requirements of the Graduate School as given in the Admission Criteria section of the UA graduate catalog.

 All students must take examinations in music history and music theory prior to initial registration.
 Any required courses or other work specified as a result of deficiencies revealed in these examinations must be completed by the end of the first fall semester after matriculation.
 A schedule of remediation will be determined by appropriate faculty and the director of graduate studies in music and may include enrollment in MUS 595 Graduate Theory Review and/or MUS 591 Readings in Music History.
 Students may not earn graduate credit in theory and history until all deficiencies in the respective areas have been removed.